10kumaranurag01/todo-done/CONTRIBUTE.md

 If you need help or have questions about contributing, feel free to open an issue or reach out via [project's communication channel (e.g., Slack, Discord)].

 ---

-Feel free to adjust it based on your project's needs!